-Wind Prospect Pty Ltd (Wind Prospect) is the owner of Hexham Wind Farm Pty Ltd (the proponent) and will manage the EES process.
-Wind Prospect has been developing renewable energy projects in Australia since 2000 and has achieved planning approval for 20 wind farms and two solar farms totalling more than 3,000 megawatts of electricity generating capacity.
-Wind Prospect is a signatory to the Clean Energy Council's (CEC) Best Practice Charter for Renewable Energy Developments.
+Wind Prospect Pty Ltd (Wind Prospect) is the owner of Hexham Wind Farm Pty Ltd and will manage the EES process.
+Wind Prospect has been developing renewable energy projects in Australia since 2000 and has achieved planning approval for 22 wind farms and two solar farms totalling more than 3,400 megawatts of electricity generating capacity, of which more than 2,500 megawatts is operational or under construction.
+Wind Prospect is a signatory to the Clean Energy Council's Best Practice Charter for Renewable Energy Developments.

-2.2 The project
+2.2 The Project

-Wind Prospect has been exploring the feasibility of the project for several years and announced the project publicly in March 2019.
+Wind Prospect has been exploring the feasibility of the Project for several years and announced the Project publicly in March 2019.

-The project is located between the townships of Hexham, Caramut and Ellerslie in the Moyne Shire local government area of south-west Victoria.
-It is approximately 15 kilometres west of Mortlake and 15 kilometres north-east of Woolsthorpe.
-Hexham is the nearest settlement, approximately three kilometres north-east of the project area.
+The Project is located between the townships of Hexham, Caramut and Ellerslie in the Moyne Shire local government area (LGA) of south-western Victoria.
+It is approximately 15 kilometres west of Mortlake and 15 kilometres northeast of Woolsthorpe.
+Hexham is the nearest settlement, approximately three kilometres north-east of the Project area.

-The proposed project consists of up to 108 turbines, a battery energy storage facility and associated infrastructure.
+The proposed Project consists of up to 109 turbines, a battery energy storage facility and associated infrastructure.
 A temporary on-site quarry to provide aggregate materials for use during construction is also being investigated.

-The project area, which covers approximately 16,000 hectares, has been selected primarily due to its high wind resource and proximity to existing transmission line infrastructure.
-A new terminal station would be constructed within the project area to facilitate grid connection to the existing 500 kilovolt (kV) Moorabool-Heywood high voltage transmission line which traverses the southern section of the site.
+The Project area, which covers approximately 16,000 hectares, has been selected primarily due to its high wind resource and proximity to existing transmission line infrastructure.
+A new terminal station would be constructed within the Project area to facilitate grid connection to the existing 500 kilovolt (kV) Moorabool-Heywood high voltage transmission line which traverses the southern section of the site.